MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 </details>

-### Results and Interpretation
-- **Raw Result: "Solar capacity grows during conflict."**
-Interpretation: _Solar becomes a survival tool, not just an environmental solution, as communities adapt to grid failures with decentralized energy._
-- **Raw Result: "Off-grid systems surge in fragile settings."**
-Interpretation: _Signals the need for localized, self-sufficient power when central infrastructure collapses—often supported by humanitarian aid._
-- **Raw Result: "Solar Lamps and Lithium Batteries have a larger share during conflicts."**
-Interpretation: _Reflects urgent demand for portable energy for lighting, phone charging, and safety—vital for displaced populations._

 ### Confidence Level

 We are **moderately confident** in the trends observed.
 Core patterns appear consistent across countries, but some data gaps and contextual complexities limit certainty.